-Skiathos is blessed with more than 60 white- and golden-sand beaches that are recognised as some of the best beaches in Greece and the Aegean Sea – just perfect for a honeymoon or romantic getaway holiday.
+Skiathos is blessed with more than 60 white- and golden-sand beaches that are recognised as some of the best beaches in Greece and the Aegean Sea.

 The sheltered south coast beaches are typically framed by sweet-smelling pine trees and deep blue crystalline waters, while the north coast beaches are more rugged, indented with steep cliffs, pine forests and caves.

 Blessed with calm water, most south coast beaches offer a choice of water sports, tavernas and holiday accommodation.

 The best beaches, clockwise from Skiathos town, include…

 Rated as one of the most unspoiled natural beaches in the Mediterranean, this 1.2km-long crescent of soft white sand nestles between an environmentally protected pine forest and the calm blue waters of the bay.

 Breathe-in the pine-scented air, sunbathe, swim in the crystalline turquoise waters and savour a fresh seafood lunch at one of the beachside tavernas on the most famous beach on Skiathos.

 Facilities include toilets, showers, lifeguards, sun beds, umbrellas and a huge range of water sports including banana boat rides, water skiing and sailing.